Tongue-Tie Release Surgery Specialist in Frisco, TX

-Get expert tongue-tie treatment at Dental Smart Kids in Frisco, TX for better feeding, speech, and oral health.
-Our gentle, precise procedure helps your child eat, speak, and smile with ease.
+Get expert tongue-tie treatment at Dental Smart Kids Dentistry in Frisco, TX and the surrounding neighborhoods. for better feeding, speech, and oral health.
+Our gentle, precise frenectomy procedure helps your child eat, speak, and smile with ease.
 Schedule a consultation today for expert care!

 What is Tongue-Tie in Children?